Is Christianity Still a Crime: Called to Be a Martyr

 Since the brutal reign of Nero, Christianity has often been treated not as a faith but as a felony.
 From torches made of human bodies to public executions for refusing to bow, the Roman Empire made one thing clear: naming the name of Christ was an act of rebellion.

 Today’s post sets the stage with a searing look at how Rome criminalized Christianity.
-Understanding this history is crucial, as it may help us recognize when history is repeating itself.
+Understanding this history is crucial, as it may help us recognize when history starts repeating itself.

 Blood and Fire: The Cost of Confession